Skip to content

 • Policy.Read.All

-• UserAuthenticationMethod.Read.All (used only for the Entra checks related with multifactor authentication)
+• UserAuthenticationMethod.Read.All (used for Entra multifactor authentication checks)

 Note

-Please, notice that the field assignableScopes in the JSON custom role file must be changed to be the subscription or management group where the role is going to be assigned.
-The valid formats for the field are /subscriptions/<subscription-id> or /providers/Microsoft.Management/managementGroups/<management-group-id>.
+The assignableScopes field in the JSON custom role file must be updated to reflect the correct subscription or management group.
+Use one of the following formats: /subscriptions/<subscription-id> or /providers/Microsoft.Management/managementGroups/<management-group-id>.

 • app_function_access_keys_configured